Nectar-A-Gonzalez/ROS2-DifferentialRobot_Repository_Project/README.md

 colcon build
 ```
 >[!Note]
->Always build in the Root of your workspace, not inside a subfolder.
+>Always build in the ROOT of your workspace, not inside a subfolder.

 Source the code in the current terminal (necessary for each new terminal):<br>